3052/blog/2025-07/chatBot/claude-opus/readme.md

 - The `endNumber` attribute should limit segment generation in both timeline and duration-based templates
 - For duration-based templates without explicit end, generate 10 segments as example
 - All URL resolution should handle relative paths, absolute paths, and full URLs correctly
+- When a representation has only BaseURL, use the already-resolved baseURL directly without double-resolving

 ---